-Our policy and procedures are in accordance with government guidance set out in Keeping children safe in education (DfE September 2022) (KCSIE) which incorporates a range of related responsibilities for schools and statutory duties introduced to protect children and young people from Female Genital Mutilation and Radicalisation.
+Our policy and procedures are in accordance with government guidance Keeping children safe in education - GOV.UK (www.gov.uk) (KCSIE) which incorporates a range of related responsibilities for schools and statutory duties introduced to protect children and young people from Female Genital Mutilation and Radicalisation.
 In particular, this document incorporates Part one of KCSIE to ensure that all staff understand how to discharge their roles and responsibilities and Part 5 in regards to Child on child sexual violence and sexual harassment.
 This procedure also reflects government advice What to do if you are worried a child is being abused: guide for practitioners (DfE 2015)